kamu-data/kamu-cli/docs/examples/housing_prices.md

 - `ca.vancouver.opendata.property.block-outlines` - contains geographical block outlines
 - `ca.vancouver.opendata.property.local-area-boundaries` - contains outlines and names of Vancouver's districts

-If you take a look at the definitions of these datasets you will notice that `parcel-polygons` is loaded using the special `esriShapefile` reader that loads GIS data from the proprietary [ESRI Shapefile](https://en.wikipedia.org/wiki/Shapefile) format which is very widespread in GIS world.
+For geospatial data `kamu` supports several input formats including [ESRI Shapefile](https://en.wikipedia.org/wiki/Shapefile) and [GeoJson](https://geojson.org/).
+Take a look at dataset definitions to understand how data is being ingested.

-We also use a custom preprocessing step to convert GIS data into a different, more commonly used projection which is expected by our visualization tools:
+Quite often when ingesting GIS data you will need to deal with different projections.
+Example below shows how you can use a pre-processing step to convert data into another projection:

 ```yaml
 preprocess: